PaareshC/PaareshC/README.md

 ### - 🔭 I’m currently working on Data Science
 ### - 🌱 I’m currently learning Machine Learning , Deep Learning
 ### - 📫 How to reach me: Twitter
-### - ⚡ Fun fact: Expecting to find all learning resources in one place is like expecting to determine position and momentum of an electron simultaneously

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=PaareshC&show_icons=true)